SanicTK2/iidxguide/docs/scratching.md

 This is a list of recommended charts for practicing scratches + hitting notes at the same time (and not just scratch-heavy charts).
 Highly recommended charts highlighted in **bold**.

+You should try to play these with hard gauge.

 ### ☆8

 * 19,November